ibm-cloud-docs/containers/cs_istio_health.md

 Modify the previous example definition to contain your Pod's namespace and label.
 After the telemetry definition is applied, you can see Envoy access logs through the `istio-proxy` container.

-## Setting up logging with {{site.data.keyword.la_full_notm}}
+## Setting up logging with {{site.data.keyword.logs_full_notm}}
 {: #istio_health_la}

-Seamlessly manage logs for your app container and the Envoy proxy sidecar container in each pod by deploying {{site.data.keyword.la_short}} agents to your worker nodes to forward logs to {{site.data.keyword.la_full}}.
+Seamlessly manage logs for your app container and the Envoy proxy sidecar container in each pod by deploying logging agents to your worker nodes to forward logs to {{site.data.keyword.logs_full_notm}}.
 {: shortdesc}

-To use [{{site.data.keyword.la_full_notm}}](/docs/log-analysis?topic=log-analysis-getting-started), you deploy a logging agent to every worker node in your cluster.
+To use {{site.data.keyword.logs_full_notm}}, you deploy a logging agent to every worker node in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
 These logs include logs from your app container and the Envoy proxy sidecar container in each pod.
-The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.
+The agent then forwards the logs to the {{site.data.keyword.logs_full_notm}} service.

-To get started, set up logging for your cluster by following the steps in [Managing Kubernetes cluster logs with {{site.data.keyword.la_full_notm}}](/docs/log-analysis?topic=log-analysis-tutorial-use-logdna).
+To get started, set up logging for your cluster by following the steps in [Managing Kubernetes cluster logs with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-agent-helm-kube-deploy).

 ## Setting up monitoring with {{site.data.keyword.mon_full_notm}}